gridcoin-community/Gridcoin-Research/doc/build-windows.md

 Windows Server SKUs.
 In addition, it is available [only for 64-bit versions of Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

-To get the bash shell, you must first activate the feature in Windows.
+Full instructions to install WSL are available on the above link.
+To install WSL on Windows 10 with Fall Creators Update installed (version >= 16215.0) do the following:

 1. Turn on Developer Mode
   * Open Settings -> Update and Security -> For developers
   * Select the Developer Mode radio button
   * Restart if necessary
-2. Enable the Windows Subsystem for Linux feature
+2. Install Ubuntu
-  * From Start, search for "Turn Windows features on or off" (type 'turn')
+  * Open Microsoft Store and search for Ubuntu or use [this link](https://www.microsoft.com/store/productId/9NBLGGH4MSV6)
-  * Select Windows Subsystem for Linux (beta)
-  * Click OK
+  * Click Install
-  * Restart if necessary
 3. Complete Installation
-  * Open a cmd prompt and type "bash"
+  * Open a cmd prompt and type "Ubuntu"
-  * Accept the license
   * Create a new UNIX user account (this is a separate account from your Windows account)

 After the bash shell is active, you can follow the instructions below, starting with the "Cross-compilation" section.
 Compiling the 64-bit version is recommended but it is possible to compile the 32-bit version.

 Cross-compilation
 -------------------

-These steps can be performed on, for example, an Ubuntu VM.
+These steps can be performed on, for example, an Ubuntu VM or WSL.
 The depends system will also work on other Linux distributions, however the commands for installing the toolchain will be different.